Rubber elasticity: Moderate chain extension regime, Ib

-At some point in the low extension regime, i.e. as all of the kinks along the chain are being extended simultaneously, it becomes energetically more favorable to have one kink transition to an extended conformation in order to stretch the chain further.
+At some point in the low extension regime (i.e. as all of the kinks along the chain are being extended simultaneously) it becomes energetically more favourable to have one kink transition to an extended conformation in order to stretch the chain further.
 The applied strain can force a single isoprene unit within a kink into an extended conformation, slightly increasing the end-to-end distance of the chain, and the energy required to do this is less than that needed to continue extending all of the kinks simultaneously.
 Numerous experiments strongly suggest that stretching a rubber network is accompanied by a decrease in entropy.
 As shown in Fig. 2, an isoprene unit has three single C-C bonds and there are two or three preferred rotational angles (orientations) about these bonds that have energy minima.
-Of the18 allowed rotational conformations, only 6 have extended end-to-end distances and forcing the isoprene units in a chain to reside in some subset of the extended states must reduce the number of rotational conformations available for thermal motion.
+Of the 18 allowed rotational conformations, only 6 have extended end-to-end distances and forcing the isoprene units in a chain to reside in some subset of the extended states must reduce the number of rotational conformations available for thermal motion.
 It is this reduction in the number of available states that causes the entropy to decrease.
-As the chain continues to straighten, all of the isoprene units in the chain are eventually forced into extended conformations and the chain is considered to be ‘taut’.
+As the chain continues to straighten, all of the isoprene units in the chain are eventually forced into extended conformations and the chain is considered to be "taut."
 A force constant for chain extension can be estimated from the resulting change in free energy associated with this entropy change.
-As with regime Ia, the force model for this regime is linear and proportional to the temperature divided by the chain tortuosity.
+As with regime IA, the force model for this regime is linear and proportional to the temperature divided by the chain tortuosity.

 High chain extension regime, II

 When all of the isoprene units in a network chain have been forced to reside in just a few extended rotational conformations, the chain becomes taut.
 It may be regarded as sensibly straight, except for the zigzag path that the C-C bonds make along the chain contour.
-However, further extension is still possible by bond distortions, e.g., bond angle increases, bond stretches and dihedral angle rotations.
+However, further extension is still possible by bond distortions (e.g. bond angle increases), bond stretches, and dihedral angle rotations.
 These forces are spring-like and are not associated with entropy changes.
 A taut chain can be extended by only about 40%.
 At this point the force along the chain is sufficient to mechanically rupture the C-C covalent bond.
 This tensile force limit has been calculated via quantum chemistry simulations and it is approximately 7 nN, about a factor of a thousand greater than the entropic chain forces at low strain.
 The angles between adjacent backbone C-C bonds in an isoprene unit vary between about 115–120 degrees and the forces associated with maintaining these angles are quite large, so within each unit, the chain backbone always follows a zigzag path, even at bond rupture.
 This mechanism accounts for the steep upturn in the elastic stress, observed at high strains (Fig. 1).